microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationPassword.md

 ```

 ## Description
-remove a password from an application.
+Remove a password from an application.

 ## Examples